Manage multiple indices

-However, despite these different sorting settings, you may still want to propagate other settings from a primary index to its replica(s).
-For example, if you decide to change the typo tolerance setting, you may want it to apply to all indices (primary as well as replicas).
+Despite these different sorting settings, you may still want to copy settings from one index to its replicas or other indices.
+For example, if you decide to change the

 forwardToReplicas parameter allows you to forward new settings to replicas.
-From there, it’s easy to change only the settings that need to be different and keep all others in sync.
+From there, you can change only the settings that need to be different and keep all others synchronized.

 products and a

 products_price_desc replica.
 Both indices have the same data and settings, apart from the

 description attribute for all indices, primary and replicas, use the

 setSettings method, along with all synonyms and Rules methods, have a

 false, so any setting, synonym, or Rule change only applies to the target index.
 By setting it to